 Furthermore, the letter stated, Life Care Center gave inadequate care to its residents, failing to give them access to 24-hour emergency doctor services.

 The nursing home was featured heavily in the news after authorities confirmed 37 residents had died as a result of COVID-19 complications.
+The families affected by the failure should call our nursing home abuse attorneys.

 The letter gave the facility an ultimatum, stating that if it “does not correct all deficiencies and return to full compliance by September 16, 2020, … CMS will terminate [the facility] from participating in the Medicare/Medicaid program.”